 Whether in the field of battle, search-and-rescue or humanitarian aid efforts, the ability to share real-time, networked information between ground, sea and airborne forces is rapidly becoming the defining factor in a mission’s success.
-Russia and china have developed sophiticated Electronic warfare (EW) syatems through which they can jam satellite and other communications in higher frequecies.
-Advancements in HF technologies over the past two decades, especially automatic link establishment (ALE) and wideband HF (WBHF), improve the ease of use and capacity of HF communications.
+However modern satellite and other communications systems in higher frequecies are under constant threat from adversaries like Russia and china have developed sophiticated Electronic warfare (EW) syatems through which they can jam them.
+NATO members and partner forces are vulnerable to disruption of satellite communications, particularly along the alliance’s eastern flank where Russian armed forces continue to conduct electronic warfare.

 The US has a large installed base of HF radios for ground, maritime, and airborne operations.
 For example, there are more than 4000 fixed and rotary wing airborne platforms with HF radios installed.
 The US uses HF to communicate directly from platform to platform, such as air-to-ship communications.
 The US also has fixed and deployable HF entry station infrastructure for connectivity from deployed platforms to the Global Grid.

 HF operates BLOS in the 2 to 30 MHz frequency band by either reflecting off the ionosphere (called Skywave) or refracting off the surface of the earth (called Surface Wave).
 Different frequencies will reflect off the ionized layers depending upon their height and ionization density which varies depending upon time of day and solar activity.

 Thus, multiple HF frequency assignments are required to ensure 24/7/365 reliable communications.
 It is possible to predict which frequencies will be propagating based upon time of day and solar conditions as well as physical measurement of the ionosphere layers via sounding stations.